 Bits of the information used in putting the book together have been posted on this blog.
 The block analysis and the stencil analysis cover the period 1790-1830; the former is the presentation of distinctive features of the outlines of each court figure, and the latter is a presentation of the colour distribution by stencil.
 The aim is to show how each maker had a slightly different product, even though the differences might be very slight in some cases.

-The book contains 121 pages plus title page (illustrated above), is perfect bound with a flexible cover, and costs £38 + postage.
-If you would like a copy, please contact me in the first instance at email@example.com.
-Please specify which rate of postage you would prefer.
-The postage rates are as follows:
+The book contains 121 pages plus title page (illustrated above), is perfect bound with a flexible cover, and costs £40 + postage.
+If you would like a copy, please contact me in the first instance at [email protected] Please specify which rate of postage you would prefer.

 ANNOUNCEMENT OF REPRINT

 *** The standard English pattern (2nd edition, 2010) is now available again to order.
-Corrected and enlarged, there are now 375 pages.
-The price is £75 + postage for the colour version and £40 + postage for the black and white.
+Corrected and enlarged, there are now 375 pages in full colour.
+The price is £75 + postage.

 EXTRACT FROM PAGE 241